ansys/pyfluent/doc/source/contributing.rst

 PyFluent is compliant with the `PyAnsys Development Code Style Guide
 <https://dev.docs.pyansys.com/coding_style/index.html>`_.
 It uses the tool
 `pre-commit <https://pre-commit.com/>`_ to check the code style.
-You can install and active this tool with:
+You can install and activate this tool with:

 .. code:: bash